Enryun/Common_SwiftUI/README.md

 Visibility:
 - Manage the visibility using `.opacity()` modifier or `if-else` conditions based on your application's state.
 This helps integrate the indicator seamlessly into your UI or hide it when not needed.

+For more customization, look at [Shimmer](#shimmer) view modifier to apply a shimmer effect to any SwiftUI view.

 ## ProgressView

 ## ProgressBar: